-- Individuals with another skin condition that may lead to scratching or other injury to the skin (eczema, scabies).
+- Individuals with another skin condition that may lead to scratching or otherwise injuring the skin (eczema, scabies)

-- People living in close quarters with others (military barracks, prison, homeless shelters).
+- People living in close quarters with others (such as in military barracks, prisons, homeless shelters)

 Boils can be very contagious.
-Do not share clothing, towels, bedding, or sporting equipment with others while you have a boil.
-Wash your hands frequently with antibacterial hand soap to avoid spreading the infection to others.
+Do not allow the child to share clothing, towels, bedding, or sporting equipment with others while he or she has a boil.
+Wash your child's hands frequently with antibacterial hand soap to avoid spreading the infection to others.

-Use an antibacterial soap on boil-prone areas when showering, and dry your skin thoroughly after bathing.
-Avoid tight-fitting clothing and activities that cause a great deal of sweating.
+Have the child use an antibacterial soap on boil-prone areas when showering, and dry the skin thoroughly after bathing.
+The child should avoid tight-fitting clothing and activities that cause a great deal of sweating.

-Do not pop the boil yourself with a pin or needle.
+Do not pop the boil yourself or allow the child to pop the boil with a pin or needle.
 Doing so may make the infection worse.

-- You have multiple boils or if the boil(s) increases in size or number.
+- There are multiple boils or if the boil(s) increase in size or number.

-- You have a fever or chills, severe pain, or otherwise feel unwell.
+- The child has a fever or chills, severe pain, or otherwise feels unwell.

 - The boil fails to drain.